 During a lesson last week I was asked by a client, “When is it okay to spank your dog?”

 I was really stopped short by this question, but admittedly not too surprised as there are still those that resort to getting really physical when it comes to correcting their dogs.
 Of course, my answer was, “You don’t.

 It’s not okay to spank your dog.
 Instead decide what you would prefer your dog to do and focus on training that behavior.”
-Occasionally I see this type of punishment with dog behavior problems like house training, biting in puppies and house soiling in older dogs.
+Occasionally I see this type of punishment with dog behavior problems like house training, biting in puppies and house soiling in older dogs and just plain bad manners in dogs.
 Often times a rolled up newspaper is used.

 Here are problems you can create when you spank your dog

 - If you catch your puppy or older dog peeing in the house and use a rolled up newspaper to correct him, he just learns that peeing in your presence is not safe.
 Next time he will go when you are not around.